Sign conditions for the existence of at least one positive solution of a sparse polynomial system: Introduction

 We fix an exponent set $\A=\{a_1,\ldots,a_{n}\} \subset \R^d$ of cardinality $n$ and for any given real matrix $C =(c_{ij}) \in \R^{d \times n }$ we consider the associated sparse generalized multivariate polynomial system in $d$ variables $x=(x_1, \dots, x_d)$ with support $\A$:

-We will be interested by the existence of the positive solutions of~\eqref{E:system} in $\R_{>0}^d$.
-Denoting by $n_\A(C)$ the (possibly infinite) number of positive real solutions of the system~\eqref{E:system}, our main goal is to give sufficient conditions on the exponent set $\A$ and the coefficient matrix $C$ that ensure that $n_{\mathcal{A}}(C) > 0$.
-When $\A \subset \Z^d$ we will consider the existence of solutions in the real torus $(\R^*)^d$ of points in $\R^d$ with nonzero coordinates, and we will relate our conditions to well-studied algebraic properties of lattice ideals associated with the configuration $\A$.
+We are interested by the existence of the positive solutions of~\eqref{E:system} in $\R_{>0}^d$.
+Denoting by $n_\A(C)$ the (possibly infinite) number of positive real solutions of the system~\eqref{E:system}, our main goal is to give sufficient conditions on the exponent set $\A$ and the coefficient matrix $C$ that ensure $n_{\mathcal{A}}(C)>0$.

+When $\A \subset \Z^d$ we consider the existence of solutions in the real torus $(\R^*)^d$ of points in $\R^d$ with nonzero coordinates, and we relate our conditions to well-studied algebraic properties of lattice ideals associated with the configuration $\A$.

 In applications, for example, in the context of chemical reaction networks, lower bounds of positive roots of polynomial systems guarantee the existence of (stoichiometrically compatible) positive steady states.
 In~\cite{MFRCSD}, sign conditions are used to decide if a family of polynomial systems associated with a given reaction network cannot admit more than one positive solution for any choice of the parameters and, in this case, conditions for the existence of one positive solution are given as a corollary of a result from~\cite{MR}, based on degree theory.
 Our point of view of searching for conditions on the exponent and the coefficient matrices of the system comes from this paper.
 As we do not assume injectivity (at most one root), we cannot use tools from these papers or the more recent article~\cite{MHR}, as Hadamard's theorem.